HTSTEM/DiscordBackup/README.md

 # DiscordBackup
-A simple Python script for backing up discord servers.
+A simple Python script for backing up Discord servers.

 Usage for now: